AllanVillena/Excel-Data-Cleaning-Manipulation-and-Reports-Financial-Industries-/README.md

 6. To answer the queston "Which company would you recommend if the client wants the one with the highest total revenue for 2018 and 2019 combined?" --get the sum of 2018 and 2019 revenue first, then find the highest computed value.
 There are multiple ways to do this.

-— You can create another colum beside the pivot table and do the manual calculation there; — You can create a Calculated Field and do the computation there; — You can also compute in the raw data itself by adding a new column, updating the pivot table source, and then refreshing the pivot table.
+— You can create another column beside the pivot table and do the manual calculation there; — You can create a Calculated Field and do the computation there; — You can also compute in the raw data itself by adding a new column, updating the pivot table source, and then refreshing the pivot table.
 This wil give you a new field, which is your newly created column in the raw data.
 Drag this new field to the Values box and get the sum.